Combodo/iTop/readme.txt

 Vladimir Shilov for the Russian translation
 Izzet Sirin for the Turkish translation
 Deng Lixin for the Chinese translation
+Schlobinux for the fix of the setup temporary file verification.

 2. INSTALLATION
    ============